Skip to main content

 When: We recommend that designers, content specialists, and information architects consider voice command accessibility before handing off to engineers.
 As frontend engineers write code, we recommend they check voice command as part of daily development.

-All tasks must be completable using voice command software, such as Dragon Naturally Speaking.
+All tasks must be completable using voice command software, such as:

 Voice command checks

-Even if you don’t have licenses for voice command software, you can check for:
+Even if it is not possible to test using voice software, you can check for:

 • Custom interactive components that may not match a standard voice command (anything that’s not a link, button, or common HTML form element).